郭新敬 Xinjing Guo

 Defect & Dopant Ab-Initio Simulation Package

 Contributed to core modules.
-Now commercially deployed with 150+ users across academia and industry, including Huawei HiSilicon.
+Now commercially deployed with 150+ users across academia and industry, including Huawei HiSilicon, CATL, and others.

 Selected Publications